 The scope of the draft code is defined in Article 2.
 During the first four to six months of life, breastmilk alone is usually adequate to sustain the normal infant's nutritional requirements.
 Breastmilk may be replaced (substituted for) during this period by bona fide breastmilk substitutes, including infant formula.
-Any other food, such as cow's milk, fruit juices, cereals, vegetables, or any other fluid, solid or semi-solid food intended for infants and given after this initial period, can no longer be considered as a replacement for breastmilk (or as its bona fide substitutes, and are thus referred to in the draft code as complementary foods.
+Any other food, such as cow's milk, fruit juices, cereals, vegetables, or any other fluid, solid or semi-solid food intended for infants and given after this initial period, can no longer be considered as a replacement for breastmilk (or as its bona fide substitute).
+Such foods only complement breastmilk or breastmilk substitutes, and are thus referred to in the draft code as complementary foods.
 They are also commonly called weaning foods or breastmilk supplements.